Some Amount of Time in the Life: May 2, 2020

 Kitchen Witchery

-Finally, here’s a cat picture for your nerves.
+Finally, here are some cat photos for your nerves.

 Consuming